-Year The level reached Finavia's emissions CO2, t (all airports) Reduction measures 2022 ACA Level 4+ (Helsinki and Lapland) 10800 A fraction of district heating power guaranteed as renewable at Helsinki Airport.
+Year The ACA level reached Finavia's emissions CO2, t (all airports) Reduction measures 2022 ACA Level 4+ (Helsinki and Lapland Four) 9100 A fraction of district heating power guaranteed as renewable at Helsinki Airport.
 Switch from fossil motor fuel oil to 100% renewable at some Lapland airport(s) for part of the year.
-2023 ACA Level 4+ (Helsinki and Lapland) Lapland Air- ports Net Zero Carbon 8800 Additional measures A major fraction of district heating power guaranteed as renewable at Helsinki Airport.
-Switch from fossil motor fuel oil to 100% renewable at all Lapland airports.
-Removal of residual emission of Lapland Airports thought purchase of carbon elimination credits.
-2024 ACA Level 4+ (Helsinki and Lapland) Also Hel- sinki Airport Net Zero Carbon 3600 Additional measures All of district heating power guaranteed as renewable at Helsinki Airport Switch of fossil motor fuel oil to 100% renewable also at Helsinki airport Removal of residual emission of also Helsinki Airport thought purchase of carbon elimination credits.
-2025 ACA Level 4+ (Helsinki and Lapland) Net Zero Carbon emissions at all Fina- via airports 0 Additional measures All of district heating power guaranteed as renewable at all airports Switch from fossil motor fuel oil to 100% renewable at all airports Removal of residual emission of all airports thought purchase of carbon elimination credits.
+2023 ACA Level 4+ (Helsinki) and Level 5 (Lapland Four) Lapland Airports Net Zero Carbon 8800 Additional measures A major fraction of district heating power guaranteed as renewable at Helsinki Airport.
+Switch from fossil motor fuel oil to 100% renewable at four Lapland airports.
+Removal of residual emission of the four Lapland Airports thought purchase of carbon elimination credits.
+2024 ACA Level 5 (Helsinki and Lapland Four) Also Helsinki Airport Net Zero Carbon 3600 Additional measures All of district heating power guaranteed as renewable at Helsinki Airport Switch of fossil motor fuel oil to 100% renewable also at Helsinki airport Removal of residual emission of also Helsinki Airport thought purchase of carbon elimination credits.
+2025 ACA Level 5 (Helsinki and Lapland Four) Net Zero Carbon emissions at all Finavia airports (200) Additional measures All of district heating power guaranteed as renewable at all airports Switch from fossil motor fuel oil to 100% renewable at all airports (The residual CO 2 -emissions before carbon capture and storage 200 t at all airports) Removal of residual emissions of all airports through acquiring of carbon elimination credits and thus reaching Net Zero Carbon emissions throughout the airport network.